France's yellow vest protesters march despite bans, injuries

 The demonstrators were undeterred by police protest bans or repeated injuries in 20 weeks of demonstrations.
-So they were out marching again Saturday in Paris, Bordeaux and other cities to keep pressing President Emmanuel Macron to do more to help France's struggling working classes — or step down altogether.
+So they were out marching again in Paris, Bordeaux and other cities to keep pressing President Emmanuel Macron to do more to help France's struggling working classes or to step down altogether.

 They're also showing solidarity with Genevieve Legay, a 73-year-old anti-globalization activist who suffered a head injury in the southern city of Nice last weekend.
 The Nice prosecutor said a police officer pushed her down.